kiart-tantasi/league-of-legends-app/README.md

 # Roadmap

-- Migrate spring to golang
+- Migrate spring to golang (only testing)
 - Search suggestion
+- Migrate React to Nextjs and deployment from EC2 to Vercel
 - Graph of damage done and recieved (mvp)
-- Home page improvement

 # Environment variables